SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 code basis [@Klower2022; @Klower2020].
 Julia will compile to the choice of number format, the grid, and and other model components just-in-time.
-A simple parallelization across vertical layers is supported by Julia's multithreading.
+A simple parallelization (across vertical layers for the dynamical core, across horizontal grid points for the parameterizations) is supported by Julia's multithreading.
+No distributed-memory parallelization is currently supported, GPU support is planned.

 SpeedyWeather.jl internally uses three sub-modules `RingGrids`, `LowerTriangularMatrices`, and `SpeedyTransforms`. `RingGrids` is a module that discretizes